 - Day Eight: spend the day cycling out to explore the countryside around Monsanto and visiting the ancient, near-abandoned former Roman city of Idanha-a-Velha – or take a rest day

 - Day Nine: ride across a wide-open landscape of forested hills and rolling pastures, passing isolated villages before crossing the border into Spain and continuing to Alcántara with its crumbling old town of mansions topped by storks’ nests.
 75km / 896m

-- Day 10: we turn south-east and spend most of the day riding across the plains of Extremadura, crossing a couple of small ridges of hills before crossing back into Portugal and arriving at the one-time frontier border post of Marvão, where a 13th century castle perches atop a rocky ridge that offers amazing panoramic views of the surrounding countryside.
+- Day 10: we turn south-east and spend most of the day riding across the plains of Extremadura, crossing a couple of small ridges before crossing back into Portugal and arriving at Marvão, where a 13th century castle perches atop a rocky ridge offering panoramic views of the surrounding countryside.
 80km / 1,320m

 - Day 11: entering the rolling landscape of the Alentejo, we ride to Elvas – where we end the ride at a converted military hospital/convent in this city that is UNESCO-listed for its wonderfully preserved 18th century fortifications.
 85km / 785m

 - Day 12: say your farewells and transfer back to Lisbon

 *Please note: the exact itinerary may change depending on accommodation availability and other similar factors.

 “The tour was a great trip made all the more enjoyable by our wonderful tour leaders.”
 Chris Cummuskey, Australia.